bcgov/CONN-CCBC-portal/docs/Offboarding.md

 1. Go to the `sysdigteam.yaml` file
 2. Remove both the name and email of the user that is no longer available
+3. Go to the sysdig app, and remove the team member's email from the Notification channel

 ## Revoking OpenShift Roles